nteract/grants/numfocus-dev-grant-fall-2020.md

 - Conceptual (tutorial-style) documentation on how to implement a React-based notebook application using the nteract core SDK
 - Conceptual documentation on the Jupyter ecosystem and how different components of the nteract core SDK plug in to it

-We anticipate that this documentation work will take a total of
+We anticipate that this documentation work will take a minimum of 50 hours for a professional technical writer to complete.

 **The Benefit to Project/Community (400 words):**